inadarei/hyper/_includes/design-choices.md

 Hyper allows gradual introduction of Hypermedia controls in the form of mixins.
 As opposed to many other hypermedia formats, there is no required object shape in Hyper.
-Most valid JSON documents are also a valid Hyper documents.
+Most valid JSON documents are also valid Hyper documents.
 Additional functionality is introduced through [extensions](#extensions).
 Extensions, in Hyper, add functionality via mixins, rather than inheritance-style implementation of a parent, abstract Hyper document.
 It is entirely up to